patrick-rotsaert/squid/README.md

 ## Introduction

 This library was somewhat inspired by the [SOCI](https://github.com/SOCI/soci) library, which I have used for a long time.
-SOCI is a very powerful library, but the main issue I have had with it is its exception safety.
+SOCI is a powerful library, but the main issue I have had with it, is its exception safety.
 Running a "streamed" query or preparing a streamed statement in SOCI effectively happens in class destructors.
 Without very good care, this can cause the application to abort in case of exceptions.

-However, I did like the SOCI architecture where the developer interacts mainly with a database-unaware frontend which passes on the work to a database-specific backend.
+However, I did like the SOCI architecture where the library user interacts mainly with a database-agnostic frontend which passes on the work to a database-specific backend.
-This idea I gladly kept but apart from that, this a totally different implementation.
+I gladly borred that idea but, apart from that, this a totally different implementation.

-For those wanting an acronym meaning, SQUID stands for **SQ**L: **U**nified **I**nterface to **D**atabases.
+For those wondering...
+SQUID is an acronym -- what else ;) -- for **SQ**L: **U**nified **I**nterface to **D**atabases.

 ## License